Skip to content Skip to search Skip to sidebar Skip to footer

 Emmy Noether Room, Millikan 1021, Pomona College 610 N. College Ave., Claremont, California

 Biological invasions often have outsized consequences for the invaded ecosystem and represent an interesting challenge to model mathematically.
-Landscape heterogeneity, non-local or time-dependent spreading mechanisms, coarse data, and air or water flow transport are but a few of the complications that can greatly affect our understanding of small organism movement – a critical component of […]
+Landscape heterogeneity, non-local or time-dependent spreading mechanisms, coarse data, and air or […]

 On badly approximable numbers (Nikolai Moshchevitin, Moscow State University)